 A third survey administration dynamic with targeted populations concerns variations in perceptions and/or understandings of meanings.
 For instance, many science surveys ask respondents to rate their concern about the environment.
 Yet, it turns out that "the environment" carries distinct connotations to different groups.
 Song et al. (2020) show that non-White and low-income respondents have a broader conceptualization of environmental issues than White and high-income respondents.
 Blacks and Latinos are significantly more likely to identify poverty, unemployment, diabetes, and racism as environmental, while lower-income individuals are significantly more likely to identify unequal access to education and racism as environmental.
 Moreover, those living in lower-income zip codes are more likely to identify drug abuse, smoking, and unequal access to education as environmental.
-Consequently, when surveys ask respondents about their attitudes on environmental issues, different groups clearly think about different issues.
+Consequently, when surveys ask respondents about their attitudes on environmental issues, distinct groups clearly think about varying issues.
 This poses substantial interpretation challenges for research on environmental and science attitudes, particularly since many of these differences align with features of populations that make them vulnerable to different environmental threats.

-Along similar lines, groups view the term "science" differently.
-Abrams and Middleton (2017: 168) captures this dynamic: "science knowledge lives in the beliefs and practices of individuals and communities rather than as a body of decontextualized knowledge.
+Along similar lines, groups offer multiple interpretations of the term "science."
+Abrams and Middleton (2017, 168) capture this dynamic: "science knowledge lives in the beliefs and practices of individuals and communities rather than as a body of decontextualized knowledge.
 Embedded science knowledge may take many forms, including the wisdom and understandings that individuals develop over time..."
 A concrete example concerns variation due to religiosity.
-More than half of atheists think that religion and science are incompatible, while only 9%-14% of believers see that incompatibility (Baker 2012).
-Thus, inquiring about science (e.g., science funding) may bring forth very different mindsets depending on the target population (e.g., what is included in "science" funding).3
+More than half of atheists think that religion and science are incompatible, while only 9 to 14 percent of believers see that incompatibility (Baker 2012).
+Thus, inquiring about science (e.g., science funding) may bring forth very different mindsets depending on the target population (e.g., what is included in "science" funding).4 This brings us back to one of our initial motivations, concerning variations in science beliefs.
+For instance, we mentioned findings that racial and ethnic minorities tend to be less scientifically literate.
+However, scientific literacy is typically measured with factual questions quite distant from (and often irrelevant to) people's everyday lives.
+Groups may be literate when it comes to the types of science most relevant to their lives.
+It may not be productive for researchers to do the work of collecting data from diverse populations unless they simultaneously seek to understand conceptual variations across groups.

 Survey designers also must ensure they are including all relevant measures.
 Pearson et al. (2021) demonstrate that Latinos based their climate change beliefs on familism, rather than ideology and education; this counters the prevailing wisdom about correlates of climate change beliefs (e.g., Hornsey et al. 2016) and shows that studies must measure what matters to this subgroup.
 Similarly, Smith et al. (2014) find a key correlate of support for climate change policy among Native Americans is a belief that God created the earth, while, interestingly, this relationship was reversed among ranchers.
 Finally, those with lower socio-economic status rely much more on interpersonal sources for science and health-related information, thus accentuating the need to incorporate social network measures that isolate the likely sources (Kontos et al. 2011).
+Figuring out these various implementation challenges can be facilitated with partnerships, the topic to which we now turn.